redpesk-core/afb-app-manager/docs/installer-protocol.md

 # Installer protocol

-This document describes the protocol used by the daemon **afmpkg-installer**.
+This document describes the protocol used by the daemon **afmpkg-installerd**.

 The two main clients of the protocol are: